The biggest transport revolution of the 21st century

-Users plan, book and pay all transport options separately (public transit, car share, taxi, ride-share, e-scooters etc.).
-Some TSP’s (transport service providers) allow for payment via smart cards, but even then most trips are treated separately and won’t include using car share or micro-mobility offerings like e-scooters or share bikes.
+Users plan, book and pay all transport options separately (public transit, car share, taxi, Uber etc.).
+Some TSP’s (transport service providers) allow for payment via smart cards, but even then most trips are treated separately and won’t include using car share, city bikes or Uber.

 MaaS is a drastic paradigm shift in the transport space.
 Users won’t have to worry about topping up cards, buying tickets, paying for individual fares anymore.
 Suddenly getting from A to B becomes a more fluid, integrated experience.
-With the rise of micro mobility and shared mobility – helping to bridge the first mile/last mile gap – it will become a time saver and hopefully save money too.
+It will be a massive time saver and hopefully save money too.

 ‘Plan’ option: Users pay a monthly plan suited to their transport needs.
 For example, plans can be split into urban commuter, family, business and casual.
 They include all public transport options as well as taxi, rental car, car share etc, to cover everyone’s individual needs.